Nekromantik 2

 Nekromantik 2: Die Rückkehr der Liebenden Toten (The Return of the Loving Dead) (stylized as NEKRomantik 2) is a 1991 German horror film directed by Jörg Buttgereit and a sequel to his 1988 film Nekromantik.
-The film is about necrophilia, and was quite controversial and was seized by authorities in Munich 12 days after its release, an action that had no precedent in Germany since the Nazi era.
+The highly controversial film about necrophilia was seized by authorities in Munich 12 days after its release, an action that had no precedent in Germany since the Nazi era.

 Setting

 The film is set in Berlin, shortly after the German reunification.
 The apartment of Monika is set in the former East Berlin, with exterior shots depicting a burnt-out Trabant and crumbling building façades, while other locations of the film, such as the meeting place of Mark and his friend, are set in the former West Berlin.